textdb/MCW-Internet-of-Things/Hands-on lab/Before the HOL - Internet of Things.md

 7. Sign into Visual Studio or create an account, if prompted.

-8. If the Security Warning for SmartMeterSimulator window appears, un-check _Ask me for every project in this solution_, and select **OK**.
+8. If the Security Warning for SmartMeterSimulator window appears, un-check _Ask me for every project in this solution_ and select **OK**.

    ![The SmartMeterSimulator Security Warning window has the option to "Ask me for every project in this solution" circled.](./media/visual-studio-security-warning.png 'SmartMeterSimulator Security Warning')